-Of the few rumored details of events while in captivity that were thrown out there for me to dispel or believe was the notion that there would be a constant barrage of ear-splitting music and other audio annoyances designed to wear down prisoners over time, lowering their ability to “resist.”
-Of the the various speculated details, I chose that one to embrace.
+Of the few rumors floating around regarding the internment phase, there was one about a constant barrage of ear-splitting music and other audio annoyances designed to wear down prisoners over time and lower their ability to “resist.”
+Out of the other rumors, this was the one I chose to embrace.

-I recall in James Rowe’s book “Five Years to Freedom” how he had managed to stash away a piece of rubber from a tire during one of the bouts when he was punished by the North Vietnamese, his mosquito net removed for several nights.
-As the dusk settled and the vermin descended, James produced and ignited the rubber, generating a noxious black smoke that drove away the mosquitoes.
-James held them at arm’s length for several minutes until the rubber was burned, whereupon the mosquitos proceeded to swarm on him and mercilessly bite him for the rest of the night.
+I recall in James Rowe’s book “Five Years to Freedom” how he had managed to stash away a piece of rubber from a tire while a captive of the North Vietnamese.
+When the NV removed his mosquito net for several nights he decided to use it.
+As the dusk settled and the bloodsuckers descended, James produced and ignited the rubber, generating a noxious black smoke that fended off the mosquitoes.
+James held them at arm’s length for several minutes until the rubber eventually burned out completely, whereupon the mosquitos proceeded to swarm on him and mercilessly bite him for the rest of the night.

-What’s the point you ask?
-As James put it, it was a small victory, ever so small, but he had robbed his enemy of their control of his discomfort, if even for just several minutes.
+What’s the point of the above parenthesis you ask?
+As James put it, it was a small victory, ever so small, but he had robbed his enemy of their control of his discomfort, if even for just a few minutes.
 Even a small victory such as that afforded him a much-needed charge of resilient energy.
 To me, that was the most memorable passage in his book, and I understood what he meant.

-I became caught up in the dynamics of the SMU training course.
+Yet our training continued and I became caught up in the dynamics of the SMU training course.
 Mission after mission came and went.
 In the woods of North Carolina, we found ourselves on a patrol for a few days and nights searching for pilots who had ejected from their burning aircraft over “enemy territory.”
 This was a combat patrol like any other, with strict tactical discipline at all times, very little food, and almost no sleep.
-We found our pilots, and began an 18-mile march out of “bad-guy” country back to our home base.
+We found our pilots and began an 18-mile march out of “bad-guy” country back to our home base.